-Complete loss of vision can occur when scar tissue develops at the back of the eye.
+Diabetes is one of the leading causes of death in the world Complete loss of vision can occur when scar tissue develops at the back of the eye.
 Through the Federal Government KeepSight program, all consumers registered with diabetes on the National Diabetes Services Scheme (NDSS), will be contacted specifically to have eye and vision monitoring as part of the overall diabetes management

 50% of people currently living with diabetes remain undiagnosed despite the fact diabetes is a leading cause of serious health issues